Head Start (program): Impact

 In 2002, Garces, Thomas and Currie used data from the Panel Survey of Income Dynamics to review outcomes for close to 4,000 participating adults followed from childhood and compared with non-participant siblings.
 Among European Americans, adults who had attended Head Start were significantly more likely to complete high school, attend college and possibly have higher earnings in their early twenties.
 African-American adults who had attended Head Start were significantly less likely to be booked/charged for a crime.
 Head Start may increase the likelihood that African-American males graduate from high school.
 Separately the authors noted larger effects for younger siblings who attended Head Start after an older sibling.

 In 1998, Congress mandated an intensive study of the effectiveness of Head Start, the "Head Start Impact Study," which studied a target population of 5,000 3- and 4-year-old children.
 The study measured Head Start's effectiveness as compared to other forms of community support and educational intervention, as opposed to comparing Head Start to a nonintervention alternative.
 Head Start Impact Study First Year Findings were released in June 2005.
 Study participants were assigned to either Head Start or other parent–selected community resources for one year.
 60% of the children in the control group were placed in other preschools.
 The first report showed consistent small to moderate advantages to 3-year-old children including pre-reading, pre-vocabulary and parent reports of children's literacy skills.
 No significant impacts were found for oral comprehension, phonological awareness, or early mathematics skills for either age group.
 Fewer positive benefits were found for 4-year-olds.
 The benefits improved with early participation and varied across racial and ethnic groups.
 These analyses did not assess the benefits' durability.

-In 1976, Datta summarized 31 studies, concluding that the program showed immediate improvement in IQ scores of participating children, though nonparticipants narrowed the difference over time.